Kietpawpan/flood/README.md

 A web app for flood risk assessment

 ## Conceptual Model
-Flooding is seasonal existence of water layer above the land for a while.
+In rural areas, where there are mainly paddy fields, flooding can be viewed as a layer of water above the land.

 <img src="https://kietpawpan.github.io/flood/flood0.jpg" width="300" height="300">

-Assume that a city in a low-land area (large square) where water is flooding over its infrastructure (small squared).
+In urban areas, such as a city in a low-land area, can be viewed as a layer of water (large square) over the land and its infrastructure (small squared).
 <img src="https://kietpawpan.github.io/flood/flood.jpg" width="300" height="300">

 The thickness of the water layer is called flood height (H), which equals the volume of flood water (V) divided by the city area (A).
 However, the water has been partially replaced by the volume of infrastructure under flood water (Vi).
 Hence,